 The Chemistry program is offering a schedule that is as balanced and convenient as possible, given the constraints of the facility and staffing.
-Bech Hall has three laboratories, which limits the number of lab sections that we can schedule.
-On the Petaluma Campus the Chemistry Department is limited by the fact that the laboratory facility is only suitable for one of our courses.
+On the Santa Rosa Campus, Bech Hall has three laboratories, which limits the number of lab sections that we can schedule.
+On the Petaluma Campus, the Chemistry Program is limited by the fact that the current laboratory facility is only suitable for two of our courses (Chem 60 and 42).

-In 2009, the Chemistry department created a rotation plan to ensure that students will be able to get through our program in a timely manner.
+Back in 2009, the Chemistry department created a rotation plan to ensure that students will be able to get through our program in a timely manner.
 For example, our summer offerings are designed to enable students who need all five semesters of our program to finish the program in two years.
 We also offer an evening sequence for the first three semesters as well as for Chem 60.
-We are offering a Saturday section of Chem 42 as well.
+We are now offering a Saturday section of Chem 42 as well.
 Lately, the problem has been that all sections of our core program courses have been filling up soon after registration opens.
-It appears that we could add more sections of Chem 42, Chem 1A, Chem 1B, and Chem 60 each semester and they would fill, and only be limited by lack of space or staffing.
+It appears that we could add more sections of Chem 42, Chem 1A, and Chem 60 each semester and they would fill and only be limited by lack of space and/or staffing.

 The Physics program offers the standard slate of physics courses to meet the basic needs of SRJC's students.
-These courses are offered on the Santa Rosa campus and almost exclusively during the day to full time students.
+These courses are offered on the Santa Rosa campus and almost exclusively during the day to full-time students.

-Bio engineering and biomedical engineering are areas of increasing demand from students and industry.
+Bio-engineering and biomedical engineering are areas of increasing demand from students and industry.
 There are ideas to develop a nano-technology materials/physics course and a new intro to Physics.
 In the past, chronic understaffing (faculty and technical support staff) made growing our program and responding to curricular changes increasingly difficult.
-With the current increase of lab support and close cooperation with the Chemistry department, we are hoping to be able to start developing new courses.
+With the current increase of lab support and close cooperation with the Chemistry program, we are hoping to be able to start developing new courses.

-The Physics program is in contact with Petaluma campus for offering non-lab Physics course, PHYS1, or hybrid courses (with lab at SRJC campus) PHYS11, PHYS20 and PHYS21.
+The Physics program is in contact with Petaluma campus for offering non-lab Physics course, PHYS1, or hybrid courses for PHYS11, PHYS20 and PHYS21 (with labs at the Santa Rosa campus).

-Due to the nature of physics courses, challenging material requiring one on one interaction between the instructor and the student, currently we are not offering any online courses.
+Due to the nature of physics courses, challenging material requiring one on one interaction between the instructor and the student, we are currently not offering any online courses.
 Phys 11 (GE, conceptual physics) has been targeted as a possible online (or hybrid) course.